Magic System

 Cost: spell pool, regenerates with crafting

-Compatible Schools: elemental air/Earth/wood/metal, materialism, transit
+Compatible Schools: abjuration, elemental air/Earth/wood/metal, materialism, space manipulation

 Pri: 2